Packaging for maritime and marine applications

 International Maritime Dangerous Goods (IMDG) code

-The IMDG Code regulates the transportation of dangerous goods by sea.
+The IMDG code regulates the transportation of dangerous goods by sea.
 It provides guidelines for the classification, packaging, marking, labelling, and documentation of hazardous materials to prevent accidents and protect human health and the marine environment.

 International Standards for Phytosanitary Measures (ISPM)